fikryakrom/fikryakrom/README.md

 #### Here's some things you may need to know about me
 - I'm a final year undergraduate student majoring Public Health Epidemiology, Universitas Indonesia
 - Recently, I grow fond of big data and data analysis, and I intent to gain my skill by collaborating in this platform
-- I'm a newbie in all of this coding and technological area, so I'm all ears
+- I'm a newbie in all of this coding and technological universe, so comments, collaborations, and critics are welcome, I'm all ears

 #### Find me more on
 - [Instagram] @fikryakrom